 As a procurement and development company owned by public sector entities, TVV lippu- ja maksujärjestelmä Oy plays a key role in the development of ticketing and payment services and passenger information services in Finnish public transport.
 Through its operations, LMJ is involved in the development of a changing and modernising transport industry in the direction desired by its owners and passengers.

-The company TVV joukkoliikenteen lippu- ja maksujärjestelmä Oy is jointly owned by the Finnish Transport Agency, which represents the 9 ELY Centres responsible for organising public transport, and the following 22 cities: Hämeenlinna, Imatra, Joensuu, Jyväskylä, Kajaani, Kokkola, Kotka, Kouvola, Kuopio, Lahti, Lappeenranta, Meri-Lappi, Mikkeli, Oulu, Pori, Rovaniemi, Salo, Savonlinna, Seinäjoki, Tampere, Turku and Vaasa.
+TVV lippu- ja maksujärjestelmä Oy is an IT services and procurement company jointly owned by 22 urban regions and the Helsinki Regional Transport Authority (HSL).
+Other owner cities include: Hämeenlinna, Imatra, Joensuu, Jyväskylä, Kajaani, Kokkola, Kotka, Kouvola, Kuopio, Lahti, Lappeenranta, Meri-Lappi, Mikkeli, Oulu, Pori, Rovaniemi, Salo, Savonlinna, Seinäjoki, Tampere, Turku and Vaasa.